-• Nonrandom sampling: Height of undergraduates
+Nonrandom sampling: Height of undergraduates

 The professor of Statistics asks you to estimate the mean height of undergraduate males.
-You collect your data (obtain your sample) by standing outside the basketball team's locker room and recording the height of the undergraduates who enter.
+You collect your data (obtain your sample) by standing outside the basketball teams locker room and recording the height of the undergraduates who enter.

-- Is this a good research design will it yield an unbiased estimate of undergraduate height? - You have sampled individuals in a way that was related to the outcome Y (height), resulting in bias. - Missing data: Trade volume of pairs of countries - The amount of commodities that two countries can trade depends on GDP of two countries, industrial structures, factor abundance, etc. - We can get the data on trade volume between pairs of countries from World Bank, Penn World Table, etc. - Using the data of observed trade volume between pairs of countries can lead to sample selection bias because the sample selection process omit the pairs of countries that do not trade with each other.
-But the fact that two countries do not trade may also bear some economic meaning that can influence the causal effect of the variables of interest on trade volume.
+Missing data: Trade volume of pairs of countries

+- The amount of commodities that two countries can trade depends on GDP of two countries, industrial structures, factor abundance, etc. - We can get the data on trade volume between pairs of countries from World Bank, Penn World Table, etc. - Sample selection bias occurs due to the non-trading pairs.

-- Solutions to sample selection bias - Collect the sample in a way that avoids sample - Randomized controlled experiment. - Construct a model of the sample selection problem and estimate that model.
+Solutions to sample selection bias

+- Collect the sample in a way that avoids sample selection. - Heckman's two-step method. - Randomized controlled experiment. - Construct a model of the sample selection problem and estimate that model.

-3.5 Simultaneous causality
+Simultaneous causality